ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Passing the target BED file only impacts reporting of variants and does not speed up analysis by intersection of alignments with the target prior to variant calling.
 This is due to the strict requirement that paired reads are input to variant calling; intersection of reads against the target prior to calling often leads to dropout of reads during alignment to vector-transgene references.

-### call outputs
+### 'call' outputs

-The call workflow produces a VCF of candidate variant calls, a tab-delimited summary file, and a bedgraph file reporting fragment coverage across the reference.
+The 'call' workflow produces a VCF of candidate variant calls, a tab-delimited summary file, and a bedgraph file reporting fragment coverage across the reference.

 The output VCF and its corresponding summary.txt file contain records for each mismatched base in an MNP, so that quality information for the mismatches can be used for machine learning-based error correction.
-See the VCF header for column/feature descriptions.
+See [output fields](#satmut\_utils-'call'-output-fields) or the output VCF header for column/feature descriptions.

-A number of useful R functions exist in prototype.summarization_utils.r for parsing and summarizing the VCF summary file.
+A number of useful R functions exist in prototype.summarization\_utils.r for parsing and summarizing the VCF summary file.
 For example, records for MNPs can be collapsed for ease of analysis.

+### satmut\_utils 'call' output fields

+The output tab-delimited summary.txt file contains the standard VCF fields and INFO tag-value pairs split into unique columns.
+The VCF INFO fields are described below.

+POS\_NT: Coordinate position of component nucleotide.
+REF\_NT: Component reference nucleotide.
+ALT\_NT: Component alternate nucleotide.
+UP\_REF\_NT: -1 upstream reference nucleotide.
+DOWN\_REF\_NT: +1 downstream reference nucleotide.
+DP: Fragment-based depth of coverage after quality filters (pair overlap, edit distance).
+CAO: Concordant alternate observations- alternate found in both mates.
+NORM\_CAO: Mate-concordant observations per 1000000 pairs.
+CAF: Concordant allele frequency in range (0,1).
+Calculated as CAO/DP.
+R1\_PLUS\_AO: Read 1 alternate observations on (+) strand.
+R1\_MINUS\_AO: Read 1 alternate observations on (-) strand.
+R2\_PLUS\_AO: Read 2 alternate observations on (+) strand.
+R2\_MINUS\_AO: Read 2 alternate observations on (-) strand.
+R1\_PLUS\_MED\_RP: Read 1 (+) strand median read position supporting call.
+R1\_MINUS\_MED\_RP: Read 1 (-) strand median read position supporting call.
+R2\_PLUS\_MED\_RP: Read 2 (+) strand median read position supporting call.
+R2\_MINUS\_MED\_RP: Read 2 (-) strand median read position supporting call.
+R1\_PLUS\_MED\_BQ: Read 1 (+) strand median Phred base quality supporting call.
+R1\_MINUS\_MED\_BQ: Read 1 (-) strand median Phred base quality supporting call.
+R2\_PLUS\_MED\_BQ: Read 2 (+) strand median Phred base quality supporting call.
+R2\_MINUS\_MED\_BQ: Read 2 (-) strand median Phred base quality supporting call.
+R1\_PLUS\_MED\_NM: Read 1 (+) strand median edit distance supporting call.
+R1\_MINUS\_MED\_NM: Read 1 (-) strand median edit distance supporting call.
+R2\_PLUS\_MED\_NM: Read 2 (+) strand median edit distance supporting call.
+R2\_MINUS\_MED\_NM: Read 2 (-) strand median edit distance supporting call.
+LOCATION: Location of the variant in the transcript.
+One of {CDS, 5\_UTR, 3\_UTR, intergenic, untranslated}.
+REF\_CODON: Comma-delimited reference codon(s).
+NA if the variant is out of CDS bounds.
+ALT\_CODON: Comma-delimited alternate codon(s).
+NA if the variant is out of CDS bounds.
+REF\_AA: Comma-delimited reference amino acid(s).
+NA if the variant is out of CDS bounds.
+ALT\_AA: Comma-delimited alternate amino acid(s).
+NA if the variant is out of CDS bounds.
+AA\_CHANGE: Comma-delimited amino acid change(s).
+NA if the variant is out of CDS bounds.
+AA\_POS: Comma-delimited amino acid position(s).
+NA if the variant is out of CDS bounds.
+MATCHES\_MUT\_SIG: Whether or not the variant matches the mutagenesis signature.

-## satmut_utils command line interface
+## satmut\_utils command line interface

-satmut_utils provides the sim and call workflow as subcommands, which have common and unique options.
+satmut\_utils provides the 'sim' and 'call' workflow as subcommands, which have common and unique options.

 ### Common options